Wetlands Protection and/or Restoration Grant

 3. Private landowners, private entities, or institutions of higher education (whether governmental or private) – Only eligible if working in partnership with a public/governmental entity or a non-governmental organization (i.e., category 1 or 2 above), and if the public/governmental entity or non-governmental organization serves as the Lead Project Applicant (“Lead Applicant”).

-Projects may have multiple partners, but one entity must take on the responsibility of the Lead Applicant.
+Projects could have multiple partners, but one entity had to take on the responsibility of the Lead Applicant.

-Applications that meet all eligibility requirements and Required Criteria will undergo a detailed review by a Technical Review Committee (TRC) comprised of several Utah natural resource experts.
-The TRC will score each application based on their performance against the Required Criteria and the TRC will make funding recommendations for GSLWET’s nine-member Trust Advisory Council (TAC).
-The TAC will consider these recommendations, approve projects that receive funding from GSLWET’s funding pool, and make recommendations to FFSL on what projects should receive funding from FFSL’s funding pool.
-FFSL will retain the authority to make any final decision concerning project awards to be funded by FFSL.
-Projects may receive funding from both FFSL and GSLWET which will require separate contracts and reporting.
-Successful Lead Applicant(s) will be notified at the conclusion of the evaluation process.
-A final list will be posted once all project award contracts/agreements are completed
+• Applications that met all eligibility requirements and Required Criteria underwent a detailed review by a Technical Review Committee (TRC) comprised of several Utah natural resource experts.
+The TRC scored each application based on their performance against the Required Criteria and the TRC made funding recommendations for GSLWET’s nine-member Trust Advisory Council (TAC).
+The TAC considered these recommendations, approved projects that received funding from GSLWET’s funding pool, and made recommendations to FFSL on what projects should receive funding from FFSL’s funding pool.
+FFSL retained the authority to make any final decision concerning project awards to be funded by FFSL.

 Additional Questions?
 Email us at GSLWET@audubon.org